 Flexible Program Schedule

-To accommodate our patients’ independent lifestyles, we deliver a flexible program schedule with daytime and afternoon sessions.
-Our daytime programs are held from 9 a.m. to 12:30 p.m. and our afternoon sessions from 1:15 to 4:45 p.m.
-The number of days the program is held each week varies by location.
+To accommodate our patients’ independent lifestyles, we deliver a flexible program schedule with daytime and late morning sessions.
+Our daytime programs are held from 9 a.m. to 12:30 p.m. and our late morning sessions from 10:30 a.m. to 2 p.m.

 Convenient Service Locations

 The IOP is delivered at two of Cleveland Clinic’s most accessible regional hospitals, Lutheran and Marymount.
-The Lutheran IOP is held four days per week during the morning hours; the Marymount IOP is held three days per week during the morning and four days per week in the afternoon hours.
+The Lutheran IOP is held four days per week during the morning hours; the Marymount IOP is held four days per week during the morning and four days per week in the late morning hours.

 Referral and Contact Information